dominique-vassard/data-play/panama_papers/README.md

 sourceID | Indicates the source of information (Offshore Leaks or Panama Papers) | we won't use it

+Don't hesitate to inspect the data, to know exactly what you're about to import.
+It's better to anticipate problem (format, incorrect data, etc.) before facing import fails.
+I inspected some of this data, you can check the `inspect_data.py` script if you're curious.

 Now, we are all set.
 Let's import the data!

 ## Import